nordic-institute/X-Road-development/NFR.md

 5.3.2 Java components MUST use SLF4J framework (see <http://www.slf4j.org>).

-5.3.3 Every component of the system that has web interface MUST report in machine-readable form its name, version number, status of essential external systems, time of last execution, time of components package creation and current server time.
-For example such report may be issued at /heartbeat.json location.
+5.3.3 Every component of the system MUST report its child component's ant its own hearbeat in machine-readable (JSON) form with a minimal dataset of:

-Note: Current X-Road implementation is not yet compatible with requirement 5.3.3.
+* component name,
+* version number with time of component's package creation,
+* status of critical external systems/services,
+* time of last successful execution,
+* current server time.

 5.3.4 Logs are written in English (except for the localized notices shown to users).